bcit-ci/CodeIgniter/user_guide_src/source/libraries/loader.rst

 		:param	mixed	$helpers: Helper name as a string or an array containing multiple helpers
 		:returns:	CI_Loader instance (method chaining)
 		:rtype:	CI_Loader
+		:throws:	RuntimeException	If unable to load the requested file

 		This method loads helper files, where file_name is the name of the file, without the _helper.php extension.